noir-lang/noir/docs/docs/dev_docs/tutorials/writing_token_contract.md

 This private function enables private token transfers between Aztec accounts.

 After initializing storage, the function checks that the `msg_sender` is authorized to spend tokens.
-See [the Authorizing token spends section](#authorizing-token-spends) above for more detail--the only difference being that `assert_valid_message_for` is modified to work specifically in the private context.
+See [the Authorizing token spends section](#authorizing-token-spends) above for more detail--the only difference being that `assert_current_call_valid_authwit` is modified to work specifically in the private context.
 After authorization, the function gets the current balances for the sender and recipient and decrements and increments them, respectively, using the `value_note` helper functions.

 #include_code transfer /yarn-project/noir-contracts/src/contracts/token_contract/src/main.nr rust